Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Application to a hematopoietic cell transplantation study

-The cohort includes 760 adult patients with Hodgkin lymphoma (HL) or non-Hodgkin lymphoma (NHL) treated with Haplo-HCT or MUD-HCT using PTCy-based GVHD prophylaxis between 2010 and 2019 in the Center for International Blood and Marrow Transplant Research (CIBMTR) \citep{mussetti2023haploidentical}.
+The cohort includes 760 adult patients with Hodgkin lymphoma (HL) or non-Hodgkin lymphoma (NHL) treated with Haplo-HCT ($Z=0$) or MUD-HCT ($Z=1$) using PTCy-based GVHD prophylaxis between 2010 and 2019 in the Center for International Blood and Marrow Transplant Research (CIBMTR) \cite{mussetti2023haploidentical}.
 Recipients of Haplo-HCT were mismatched at two or more HLA loci, whereas MUD transplants were matched at the allele level.
 We control six covariates that were collected in the cohort: age, sex (male or female), Karnofsky performance score ($\ge$90 or $<$90), type of GVHD prophylaxis (PTCy+CNI+MMF or PTCy+others), disease type (HL or NHL), and graft type (marrow or PBSC).
-We remove the individuals with missing data in the Karnofsky performance score, and obtain 636 individuals in the sample.
+We exclude individuals with missing Karnofsky performance score data, resulting in a sample of 636 individuals.
 Among these patients, 528 (83.0\%) received Haplo-HCT and 108 (17.0\%) received MUD-HCT.
 Table \ref{tab:sum} presents the summary statistics of baseline covariates in the sample.

 The maximum follow-up time is 123.0 months, and the median follow-up time is 23.8 months.
 The intermediate event is relapse, and the terminal event is death.
-The time-varying confounder is the status of GVHD, including acute GVHD of levels II to IV, and chronic GVHD.
+The time-varying confounder is the status of GVHD, including acute GVHD of levels II to IV and chronic GVHD.
 GVHD can occur either before or after relapse.
 Standard Cox regression indicates that MUD-HCT has a lower hazard of GVHD ($P<0.001$) and a lower hazard of all-cause death ($P=0.044$).
 The difference in the hazards of relapse is insignificant between groups ($P=0.994$).